rodrigocfd/vscode-font-patch/README.md

 When opening VSCode again, you will see a warning about a corrupted installation.
 If you don't ignore it, the changes made by the patch will be reverted.

-To revert the patch, simply reinstall VS Code.
+To revert the patch, simply run VS Code installer again.

 ## Build